-The linked page is safe (with Yahoo! search engine within AVG Security Toolbar this icon will not be displayed!).
+The linked page is safe (this icon will not be displayed for safe Yahoo! search results).

 The linked page does not contain threats but is somewhat suspicious (questionable in origin or motive, therefore not recommended for e-shopping etc.).

 The linked page can be either safe itself, but containing further links to positively dangerous pages; or suspicious in code, though not directly employing any threats at the moment.